Autodesk/sydevs/user_manual/composite_nodes.md

     statistic_node<float64> percent_growth;
 ```

-They are initialized as other components, except that parameters allow a default value to be specified as the third argument.
+They are initialized in the same manner as other types of components, except that parameter nodes allow a default value to be specified as the third argument.

 ```cpp
     , number_of_apples("number_of_apples", internal_context())